Determinantal representations of singular hypersurfaces in P^n: Global decomposability

 Consider the new sheaf on $X$: $E':=(i_1)_*(E_1)\oplus (i_2)_*(E_2)$.
 It is a coherent sheaf and by construction there is a natural globally defined map: $E\to E'$, the direct sum of two restrictions.
-By the assumption it is isomorphism on all the stalks.
-For example, it is surjective by construction and has no kernel as $E$ is torsion free.
+We claim that it is isomorphism on all the stalks.
+It is an isomorphism on $X\smin(X_1\cap X_2)$, so the kernel of this map would be a torsion subsheaf of $E$.
+But $E$ is torsion-free, hence the map is injective.
+So, one only need to check the surjectivity (over $X_1\cap X_2$), which holds by construction.

-Therefore by the axiom of sheaf the global map is an isomorphism too: \beq E\isom E'= i^*_1(E_1)\oplus i^*_2(E_2) \eeq So, by the global automorphism of the sheaf, i.e. linear operators with constant coefficient, $\cM$ is brought to the block diagonal form, see proposition \ref{Thm.Notions.of.equality of kernels}.
+Therefore by the axiom of sheaf the global map is an isomorphism too: \beq E\isom E'= i^*_1(E_1)\oplus i^*_2(E_2) \eeq So, by the global automorphism of the sheaf, i.e. a linear operator with constant coefficient, $\cM$ is brought to the block diagonal form, see proposition \ref{Thm.Notions.of.equality of kernels}.